5 longest MLB games in baseball history

 MORE: Are the regulations for the Major League Baseball postseason different from those for the regular season?

 Teams will be required to score in the same manner that they would in any other inning, exactly as they have done in previous seasons.
-In the past, this has resulted in some long extra-inning games during the playoffs.
-What is the record for the longest?
-Let’s have a look at this.

 What are the longest MLB postseason games?